-E. Federal and State Income Taxation
+E. Federal and State Income Taxation (as restated for TYG and NTG)

 Each of TYG and NTG, as corporations, are obligated to pay federal and state income tax on its taxable income.
 Currently, the federal income tax rate for corporations is 21%.